 The Iranian marriage culture is respected among Iranians, and each of the rituals they perform to make it more glorious has a philosophy that promotes a culture of simple marriage with adherence to beliefs and religions among young people.

-The history of some wedding Iranian traditions goes back to prehistoric times.
-Some Iranian marriage laws are common in the culture of many nations of the world.
+The history of some Iranian wedding traditions goes back to prehistoric times.
+Some Iranian marriage laws are common in the culture of many world nations.

-Wedding parties in Iran involve all tribes and families and performed wedding formalities with each other, such as traditional dances, singing songs, which make a wedding ceremony more glorious.
+Wedding parties in Iran involve all tribes and families and perform wedding formalities with each other, such as traditional dances and singing songs, which make a wedding ceremony more glorious.

 Step by Step, Marriage in Iran Based on Iranian Traditions

 Wedding parties in Iran is a ceremony that announces the beginning of the official life of two people.
-Holding wedding ceremonies in every country and region has special customs that have existed since ancient times.
+Wedding ceremonies in every country and region have had special customs since ancient times.

 Iranian marriage laws and traditions are so exciting, which we will introduce in the following:

-In this article of the Iran travel guide center, we will briefly introduce the stages of marriage in Iran from the Marriage proposal to Honeymoon.
+In this article from the Iran travel guide center, we will briefly introduce the stages of marriage in Iran, from the Marriage proposal to Honeymoon.

-The variety of Iranian marriage culture in different cities is wide, so, in this article, we will discuss the ceremonies that are generally held in most parts of Iran.
+The variety of Iranian marriage culture in different cities is wide, so we will discuss the ceremonies generally held in most parts of Iran in this article.

-The thing you know is that these days few of the people are committed to these old Iranian traditions still hold these ceremonies.
-However, the new generation only holds one wedding ceremony.
+You know that these days few of the people committed to these old Iranian traditions still hold these ceremonies.
+However, the new generation only has one wedding ceremony.